 The Peterson Pond installation is composed of three components, a receiver fence, a pipe, and a round fence.
 The receiver fence serves to exclude the beaver from the outlet of the pond.
 In many situations all that might be required would be a receiver fence to exclude the beavers from a culvert opening.
 Where a receiver fence must be smaller than desired because of site characteristics, then a pipe and round fence might be added.
 The pipe extends upstream from the receiver fence and then the upstream end of the pipe is protected by a round fence.

 On August 15 and 16, 2001, the Humane Society of the United States and the King County Wildlife Program sponsored workshops on non-lethal beaver control measures.
 Over 120 people attended the two workshops, representing many agencies throughout the Puget Sound Region.
-Workshop presenters included Dr. John Hadidian, HSUS; Dr. Dietland Muller-Schwarze, SUNY Syracuse; Dr. Donald Hey, The Wetlands Initiative; Mr. Skip Lisle, Penobscot Nation; and Dr. Kate Stenberg, King County Wildlife Program.
-Contact information for the presenters is given in the acknowledgments section.
+Workshop presenters included Dr. John Hadidian, HSUS; Dr. Dietland Muller-Schwarze, SUNY Syracuse; Dr. Donald Hey, The Wetlands Initiative; Mr. Skip Lisle, Penobscot Nation; and Dr. Kate Stenberg, of the former King County Wildlife Program.
 The workshop also included a demonstration portion.
-The following photo story of the Peterson Pond installation is presented as a visual aid to remind workshop participants of the construction sequence of the various components that were demonstrated.
+The photo story on the pages of this website of the Peterson Pond installation is presented as a visual aid to remind workshop participants of the construction sequence of the various components that were demonstrated.
 We hope that this information will be helpful to other web users as well.